litterat/litterat-pep/README.md

 The library is currently under heavy development so expect some rough edges.
 Things still to do include:

- * Reference - Re-write reference documentation.
+ * Collections - Collections (List,Map,Set,etc) will likely require some special handling to make them perform well.
  * Versioning - A single target class may have multiple versions and may require multiple project/embed functions.
- * Collections - Collections (List,Map,Set,etc) will likely require some special handling to make them perform well.
  * Interfaces - From a serialization point of view interfaces are similar to a union and will likely require some special handling.

 ## Reference

-NOTE: Reference section needs reviewing.

 #### PepContext